IsraelPhiri/class5-homework/README.md

 Note: there is a plots_samples subdirectory in this repository that contains a few samples of the plots I printed.
-      the heatmap plot shows the correlation between features and also the numerical value of their relation in each little squire.
+      the heatmap plot shows the correlation between features and also the numerical value of their correlation in each little squire.